 You are hurt, lonely, and yearning for companionship when you go through a divorce.
 Men especially report that their wife is their life, and they are anxious about being on their own without their spouse.

 Just as it’s hard to get used to being single again, it can be hard for those that care about you to see you hurting.
-Well -intentional friends and family may want to sign you up for dating apps or set you up on dates.
+Well-intentioned friends and family members may want to sign you up for dating apps or set you up on dates.
 But you aren’t sure you are ready, as you are still healing from the hurt and pain of divorce.

 Single Again and Trying to Decide if Ready to Date

 When it comes to being ready to date after divorce, the timing is an individual decision that varies from person to person.
 Some people are eager to start a new relationship and begin dating shortly after separating with their spouse.
 These individuals find comfort in developing new relationships.
 While others want to take their time before they start dating, so they focus on being comfortable being single first.
 And even some men and women decide they are content not dating and staying single.